Hennakhan/S20-team8-project/webapp/README.md

+This code is taken from a blog keras-flask-deploy-webapp

 Currently I have set the model to mobilnet pretrained model.
 Since I am not able to upload my model on git.
 This is also giving me error.
 Choose elephant from image folder to test